YOUR FUNDRAISING DOLLARS AT WORK

-Can’t come to Zozobra on September 3, 2021?
-We’ll miss you but don’t feel gloomy –– you can still watch the 97th Burning of Zozobra live for free on KOAT-7 ABC and streamed on the web at koat.com.
-But we’re asking you to help our historic tradition survive!
+Can’t come to Zozobra on Friday, September 01, 2023?
+We’ll miss you but don’t feel gloomy –– you can still help our historic tradition survive!

-Your “I’m Not Coming So I’m Pitching In” $15 donation in place of a ticket purchase helps the Santa Fe Kiwanis keep this cherished event alive and funds programs that help our youth.
-That’s right!
+Your “I’m Not Coming So I’m Pitching In” $15 donation in place of a ticket purchase or your donation in any amount helps the Santa Fe Kiwanis keep this cherished event alive and funds programs that help our youth.
+That’s right, Zozobra is a local fundraising event in Santa Fe!
 After Zozobra pays all its bills, the net proceeds go to fund nonprofits that help our kids.
-And that $15 you donate –– the same amount as a movie or a two lattes –– means that our Kiwanis mission of helping kids dream, learn, grow, and thrive can continue.
+And that $15 or more that you donate to Zozobra and our Santa Fe charity cause –– the same amount as a movie or two lattes –– means that our Kiwanis mission of helping kids dream, learn, grow, and thrive can continue.

-Please consider pitching in at https://burnzozobra.com/shop/.
+Please consider pitching in to this fundraising event in Santa Fe at this link to help Zozobra help kids.
 We’re counting on you.
 You’ll make your life less gloomy knowing that you made a child’s life brighter!

-By supporting us in monetary ways other than ticket sales, you will help us continue to bring Zozobra to you in your home for free.
+By supporting our charity activities in Santa Fe in monetary ways other than ticket sales, you will help us continue to bring Zozobra to you in your home for free.

 Kiwanis is a global organization of volunteers dedicated to improving the world one child and one community at a time.
 For more than a century, Kiwanis has created opportunities for children to be curious, safe and healthy regardless of the community in which they live.
 The Kiwanis Club of Santa Fe donated the net proceeds of the 2020 Burn My Gloom campaign to area nonprofits that help make life better for children, with 20% of the proceeds earmarked to help fund The Eliminate Project.

-In view of the safety concerns surrounding COVID-19, the 96th Burning of Zozobra took place live with no crowd and was instead televised and streamed live on the web for free, making the event equally accessible to grandparents who watched on TV with loved ones and millenials who tuned in on their phones as they texted each other.
+In 2020, Zozobra was the only event in the State of New Mexico that took place in live time as planned, albeit without a live audience and was instead televised and streamed live on the web for free, making the event equally accessible to grandparents who watched on TV with loved ones and millenials who tuned in on their phones as they texted each other.